cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * issuer.
 In the general case, the Distinguished Name is encoded as CBOR map, but if only CN is present the value can be encoded as a single text value.

 * validity.
 The 'notBefore' and 'notAfter' fields are encoded as as UnixTime in unsigned integer format.
-If the certificate has no well-defined expiration date this is CBOR encoded as notAfter = null.

 * subject.
 The 'subject' field is restricted to specifying the value of the common name.
 By RFC 7925 an IoT subject is identified by either an EUI-64 for clients, or by a FQDN for servers.
 A EUI-64 is based on a 48 bit unique MAC address.
 This is encoded as a CBOR byte string of length 6.
 For devices identified with a FQDN, a cbor text string is used.